Yelp/ezio/README.md

 These are P1 TODOs, i.e., serious obstacles to any productionization:

-* Fix path and name resolution to set exception data on NULL; we should never return NULL from a resolution of any kind (right now this produces 'Error return without exception set')
-* We don't have if statements (but jamesd did most of the implementation in a branch)
+* Support if statements
-* We don't support kwargs in Python calls from inside the template
+* Support Cheetah's #call statement
-* Need to wrap template classes in Python classes, rather than having respond() at module scope; we could encapsulate this within the C module or do something clever in Python
+* Wrap template classes in Python classes, rather than having respond() at module scope; we could encapsulate this within the C module or do something clever in Python
-* Need a modified implementation of str.join() that casts non-strings to string
+* Make a modified implementation of str.join() that casts non-strings to string
-* The lexer and the parser are brittle, don't provide useful errors, and don't pass through information about the original .tmpl line from which a given piece of C++ code has been compiled
+* Make the lexer and the parser provide useful errors, based on the original source line that caused the error
-* The build system requires rebuilding entire projects at once (silvas notes that for developer testing, we could use a pure-Python implementation of compilation that wouldn't require dependency resolution, and resign ourselves to doing full builds for C++ compilation)
+* Fix the build system not to require rebuilding entire projects at once
-* We need to support gettext (via the gettext C API)
+* Support gettext (via the gettext C API)
-* We need to support HTML escaping (in a performant way)
+* Support HTML escaping (in a performant way)

 These are P2 TODOS: